Hope and healing

-On June 26, 2019, Barry Lutz received news no one wants to get: he had Stage IV colon cancer, as well as a mass in his liver.
+On June 26, 2019, Barry Lutz received news no one wants to get: he had late stage colon cancer.

 “It was a complete surprise,” the associate professor of bioengineering says.
 The median age for colon cancer diagnosis in men is 68; Lutz was 44.
 Neither he nor anyone in his family had a history of colon cancer.

 Lutz’s care team, led by oncologist Eddie Marzbani at UW Medical Center - Northwest, set to work.
-One of their immediate concerns was the mass in Lutz’s liver.
-On that front, there was hopeful news: after a biopsy and scanning, the mass didn’t seem to be cancerous.
-Lutz’s diagnosis was changed to Stage III; he had surgery to remove the cancer in his colon and spent the next six months in treatment.
+Lutz had surgery to remove the cancer and spent the next three months in treatment.

-But a few days later — on December 24 — Dr. Marzbani called with bad news.
-Instead of clearing him, the CT scan showed the mass in his liver had actually grown during chemotherapy.
+But a few days later, Dr. Marzbani called with bad news.
+Instead of clearing him, the CT scan showed a mass in his liver.

 Though the scan could detect the mass, it couldn’t determine if the mass was malignant.
 So Lutz and his medical team were looking at a second surgery — in the liver this time.
 But it was risky.
 The mass appeared too big to remove completely and, if it was cancerous, the likelihood that cancer would spread was high.
 Plus, surgery could undermine Lutz’s already weakened immune system.